precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 ## System guides

-If you want build preCICE on your own computer and you are using one of the following Linux distributions, we provide a summary here to quickly install everything you need.
-If everything works, you may ignore the rest of this page.
+If you want build preCICE on your own computer and you are using one of the following Linux distributions, we provide a summary here to quickly install the dependencies.
+Other modern versions of popular Linux distributions are also perfectly compatible, here we just list a few popular options.
 Contributions to this section are particularly welcome (click "Edit me").

-Other modern versions of popular Linux distributions are also perfectly compatible, here we just list a few popular options.
-Since our users have tried preCICE on various distributions, you may as well ask on our [forum](https://precice.discourse.group/) for any questions.
+Trouble?
+[Ask for help](https://precice.discourse.group/).

+{% tip %}
+preCICE also has pre-compiled [system packages](installation-packages.html) in many repositories.
+{% endtip %}

 ### Ubuntu